oymtonn/web103_finalproject/milestones/milestone1.md

 ### 2. What were some challenges your group faced in this unit?

-I was unable to get in contact with my groupmate as they did not respond in Slack.
-They also were not present in last week's meeting but support still told me to work with them.
-Now I'm unsure of how to continue.

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-Some clarity on what my group will be if my groupmate still does not show up for this week.